He is so mad the Republicans are playing a dreadful, dastardly trick on him and the Democrats.

 And I don't know what that stands for.

-They input all the data they have and it spits out the track, uh, the speed, the intensity, and so forth.
+They input all the data they have and it spits out the track, the speed, the intensity, and so forth.

-This hurricane, Hurricane Chris is currently tropical storm Chris.
+This hurricane, Hurricane Chris, is currently Tropical Storm Chris.

-Uh the GFDL model has this, in fact, all the models have this thing going way south of the National Hurricane Center's forecast track.
+The GFDL model has this, in fact, all the models have this thing going way south of the National Hurricane Center's forecast track.

-The rest of the models have this storm creaming the Dominican Republic in Haiti and the GFDL, the model last year even takes a southwesterly or west-southwesterly turn south of Hispaniola, which is the Dominican Republic in Haiti for those of you in well, for any of you in the public school system in the last 20 years that studied geography, or didn't study geography.
+And the GFDL, the model last year, even takes a southwesterly or west-southwesterly turn south of Hispaniola, which is the Dominican Republic in Haiti for those of you in, well, for any of you in the public school system in the last 20 years that studied geography or didn't study geography.

 And they've been inching it south and south and south, but it does not correspond with their models.